-The Innovative Teen Pregnancy Prevention Programs (iTP3) project provides funding to assist with the development of fresh and progressive ideas that have the potential to transform the future of teen pregnancy prevention. iTP3 operates in a unique space that challenges the public health program development norms by providing exposure to new ways of thinking about innovation and program development.
+The Innovative Teen Pregnancy Prevention Programs (iTP3) project at Texas A&M University supports the development of fresh and progressive ideas that have the potential to transform the future of teen pregnancy prevention. iTP3 operates in a unique space that challenges the public health program development norms by providing exposure to new ways of thinking about innovation and program development.